Cascoda/whitefield/docs/OpenThread.md

 **Gathering Logs/Data/Statistics**:

 Once the simulation has executed, logs can be obtained from ```log/airline.log```, and pcap files for each node from ```pcap/pkt-0-0.pcap``` (for node 0, for example).
 The pcap files can be opened in Wireshark.

+Once opened in Wireshark, do the following in order to allow Wireshark to correctly interpret and decode the pcap file:
+* Add the network key as a decription key.
+    1. Open the ```config/wf_ot.cfg``` file.
+    2. Locate the ```nodeConfig``` parameter.
+This is a semicolon-separated list of key-value pairs.
+    3. One of the 'keys' is ```networkkey```.
+Copy the corresponding value, e.g. ```00112233445566778899aabbccddeeff```.
+    4. Go back to Wireshark, and click on Edit > Preferences.
+This will open up the Preferences window.
+    5. In the options of the left, expand the Protocols list, and scroll down until you find IEEE 802.15.4.
+    6. Select IEEE 802.15.4, and click on Edit... next to "Decryption Keys".
+This will open up a window where you can add/remove/edit decryption keys.
+    7. On the lower left corner of the window, there is a '+' symbol.
+Click on this symbol.
+    8. Paste the network key that you had copied from the config file.
+    9. Under 'Key hash', select 'Thread hash'.
+    10. Now click 'OK' in the bottom right corner of the window.
+    10. Click 'OK' again to exit out of the Preferences window.
+* Allow UDP messages to be decoded as CoAP.
+    1. Locate a message whose Protocol field says UDP.
+    2. Right-click on it.
+This will result in it being highlighted.
+    3. Select Decode As...
+This will open up a window.
+    4. In the window, click on the field under 'Current' to expand the drop-down list of protocols.
+    5. Select CoAP from that list.
+    6. Click 'OK' on the bottom right to exit out of this window.

+**Additional Useful Information/Tips**

+* DO NOT use the ```./scripts/monitor.sh``` or ```./scripts/whitefield_status.sh``` scripts.
+These are not intended to work with virtual time simulation!
+* In the ```log/airline.log```, the simulation time is displayed in units of Microseconds.
+* Tips on navigating/looking through logs:
+    * Open the logs with the ```less``` command, e.g. ```less log/airline.log```.
+    * You can jump to the top of the file by pressing 'gg' (g key twice).
+    * You can jump to the end of the file by pressing 'Shift + g'.
+    * You can search for any word in the file by typing '/' (forward slash) followed by your search entry, e.g. '/DataIndication' to search for 'DataIndication'.
+    * Press the 'n' key to navigate to the next occurrence of your search, and 'Shift + n' for the previous occurrence.

 ## OpenThread-Whitefield Integration Aim